-We've been painting pumpkins every year, beginning when Maia was a year old and I had just started the first toddler art group.
+We’ve been doing pumpkin painting with kids every year, beginning when Maia was a year old and I had just started the first toddler art group.
 So it seemed right that we paint pumpkins again this year with the current group of little ones.

 This photo of Daphne and Joe painting their pumpkins was taken before Daphne painted her hands black and began making handprints over her pumpkin and before Joe dumped a bowl of paint over his and used his hands to paint his.
 Perhaps we should have just made it a fingerpainting activity… :)